Casa del Fascio (Como)

 The Casa del Fascio of Como (/it/), also called Palazzo Terragni, is a building located in Como, Italy, in the Piazza del Popolo (former Piazza Impero), considered one of the masterpieces of Italian Modern Architecture.
-It was designed by Italian architect Giuseppe Terragni (1904–1943) and it was inaugurated in 1936 as the local casa del fascio, i.e. office of the National Fascist Party.
+It was designed by the Italian architect Giuseppe Terragni (1904–1943) and was inaugurated in 1936 as the local casa del fascio, that is, an office of the National Fascist Party.
 After the fall of Fascism in 1945, it was used by the National Liberation Committee Parties and in 1957, it became the headquarters of the local Finance Police, who still occupy it.
 The building has a square plan and four stories.

-Thanks to its high historical-artistic value, Casa del Fascio was listed by the Superintendency of Archeology, Fine Arts and Landscape in 1986.
+Thanks to its high historical-artistic value, Casa del Fascio was named "cultural heritage of great historical and artistic interest" by the Superintendency of Archeology, Fine Arts and Landscape (SABAP) in 1986.